 Most notable in the Alvord Desert playa is the ever-looming magnificence of the Steens Mountain.
 The Steens Mountain stretches along Harney County with its peak towering above the Alvord Desert.
 The summit is certainly impressive at 9,733 feet, but considering the valley floor of the Alvord Desert is already at 4,200 feet, the entire area is considered high desert.
 The length of the Steens Mountain is impressive and running 50 miles, it is often confused as a series of mountains.
 Yet, the majestic Steens is a single mountain and is the largest-fault block mountain in the northern Great Basin.
 Many animals make home on the Steens Mountain and surrounding valley.
 Bighorn sheep can be spotted on the rocky escarpments, along with pronghorn antelope, elk, mule deer, mountain lions, and golden eagles.
 There is no finer place in Oregon to view Steens Mountain than from the Alvord Desert.
 With its famous notch in the east ridge of Kiger Gorge, the basalt craggy peaks tower above the Alvord Desert with impressive prominence and grandeur.

-The Alvord Desert is home to the Alvord Hot Springs which is privately owned, but open year-round for public use as a no-fee hot springs.
+The Alvord Desert is home to the Alvord Hot Springs which is privately owned, but open year-round for a small fee to the public.
 The Alvord Hot Springs is a geothermal spring with a source temperature of 174 degrees, but thanks to a system of cooling pipes, it bubbles to the surface at a comfortable 112 degrees.
 This is a very rugged hot springs a few yards from the gravel East Steens Road.
 The concrete soaking pool has a partially covered seating area with much of the pool open to enjoy the views of the Alvord Desert.
 While not glamorous, this view of the Alvord Desert makes this hot springs exceptionally remarkable for a place to soak in this remote and uninhabited landscape.

 During the wet season, the Alvord playa is a shallow lake.
 Bird watching provides a variety of resident and migratory species.
 The area is home to nesting long-billed curlew, killdeer, and snowy plover, along with various other species.
 However, receiving only 7 inches of rain a year, and during the late Spring and Summer months when the sun has evaporated the snow melt runoff from the Steens, the Alvord Desert emerges as a near perfectly flat dry lakebed that is suitable to drive across, or to land small aircraft.
 Ideal conditions exist June through November.
 This is the perfect time to visit the area as recreational activities are endless.
 While parts of the surrounding area are private land, much of the Alvord Desert is managed by the Bureau of Land Management (BLM).
 Private areas are marked as ‘no access’ and the BLM portions are open for free reign to drive, camp, and explore.
 As long as you respect the environment and obey the signs and regulations when posted, the area is an ideal paradise for discovery and recreation.